japorized/TeX_notes/README.md

 **Preamble**

-Find out where the texmf directory should go on your system (different across Linux, macOS, and Windows).
+Find out where the `texmf` directory should go on your system (different across Linux, macOS, and Windows).
 Put the preamble documents in `$DIR_TO_TEXMF/texmf/latex/local/`, and use `kpsewhich $PREAMBLE_FILE` to see if your texlive installation can detect the file.

 ---
 ### Snippets

-My TeX snippet for VIm is in the `tex.snippet` file, and I use [vim-snipmate](https://vimawesome.com/plugin/vim-snipmate-mine) to tab-complete as I type.
+My TeX snippet for VIm is in the `tex.snippet` and `texmath.snippet` file, and I use [UltiSnip](https://github.com/SirVer/ultisnips) for completion.
+My autocompletion plugin in [deoplete](https://github.com/Shougo/deoplete.nvim).

 My Sublime Text snippet is provided in the file `tex.sublime-completions`.
-Put it in your `SUBLIME_PATH/Packages/User/` folder to get it working.
+Put it in your `$SUBLIME_PATH/Packages/User/` folder to get it working.

 ---